Skip to main content

 The Managing Director of Kanegrade, Aaron has over a decade of experience in Flavours, Natural Colours and Fruit Powders as well as other ingredients.
 Passionate about technical, regulatory and quality matters, as well as delivering great taste experiences with consumer products.

-Liquid smoke flavouring has become a topic of intense discussion in the food industry, with upcoming changes to EU regulations sparking debate about their use and forcing manufacturers to reformulate with alternatives.
+Liquid smoke flavouring has become a topic of intense discussion in the food industry, with changes to EU regulations sparking debate about their use and forcing manufacturers to reformulate with alternatives.

 But why have the changes been made?